Doula Services for Birth + Postpartum

 Doulas are professionals trained to care for families during pregnancy, birth and the early months of a baby’s life.
-They offer physical, emotional, and informational support to help your family work toward the healthiest and most empowered experience of the childbearing year.
+They offer physical, emotional, and informational support to help your family work toward a healthy and empowered experience of the childbearing year.
+Once a month we host “Tea With the Team,” where you can join the Open Circle Doulas for a sip of tea, snacks and a chance to meet.
+This is an opportunity for families interested in working with us to ask questions and spend some time exploring whether we are a good fit.
+There is no cost to attending these informational sessions.

 WHY USE A DOULA